WingsDao/wings-light-bridge/README.md

 ### 3. Configure truffle.js

 ```
-cp truffle-config.js truffle.js
+cp truffle.example.js truffle.js
 ```
-Take a look at `truffle-config.js`, which is example of how `truffle.js` should look like and configure it for your needs (configure network parameters).
+Have a look at `truffle.example.js`, which is example of how `truffle.js` should look like and configure it for your needs (configure network parameters).

 In `truffle.js` file make setup:
  - `rawPrivateKey` - put your raw private key (without `0x` prefix).
 It will be used during deploy of contracts and for signing transactions.